-Most Recent Year Cash Flow: 2020 Cash and Investments minus 2019 Cash and Investments
+Most Recent Year Cash Flow: 2020 Cash and Investments minus 2019 Cash and

-Previous Year Cash Flow: 2019 Cash and Investments minus 2018 Cash and Investments
+Investments Previous Year Cash Flow: 2019 Cash and Investments minus 2018

-Multi-Year Cash Flow: 2020 Cash and Investments minus 2018 Cash and Investments
+Cash and Investments Multi-Year Cash Flow: 2020 Cash and Investments minus

+2018 Cash and Investments

-Cash Flow and Mu Cash Flow and Multi-Year Cash Flow Exceeds Standard The school has met standard for 3 or more consecutive years.
-Meets Standard Multi-Year Cumulative Cash Flow is positive and Cash Flow is positive in the most recent year is positive, OR Multi-Year Cumulative Cash Flow is negative, but documentation identifies this as a result of a one-time, planned purchase (such as a facility remodel).
+Cash Flow and Multi-Year Cash Flow Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
+Meets Standard Multi-Year Cumulative Cash Flow is positive, and Cash Flow is positive in the most recent year is positive, OR Multi-Year Cumulative Cash Flow is negative, but documentation identifies this as a result of a one-time, planned purchase (such as a facility remodel).
 Note: Schools in their first or second year of operation must have positive cash flow.
 Approaches Standard Multi-Year Cumulative Cash Flow is positive, but Cash Flow is negative in the most recent year.
-Does Not Meet Standard Multi-Year Cumulative Cash Flow is negative and no documentation identifies this as a result of a one-time, planned purchase.
+Does Not Meet Standard Multi-Year Cumulative Cash Flow is negative, and no documentation identifies this as a result of a one-time, planned purchase.